 G. Required Auburn Email Account and Synchronization: Keep your email account for active so that needed student-school communication can take place in the proper timely fashion.
 This is now an active rule/policy of the entire university.
 Also, synchronize your password /account so that you can use computers in the LRC computer labs.
 Ask the campus (O.I.T.)
 Office of Information Technology staff for immediate assistance if you need to activate or reinstate your Auburn email account.
 Inquire with LRC staff about synchronizing your password for access to LRC computers.

-Some computer programs I assign you to use will have to be used at school, specifically in the LRC.
-In other words, your home computer may not have capabilities for streaming video from sites such as www.glef.org, or for programs like Inspiration, WIMBA audio files or United Streaming.
-In these cases, it is not necessary at all to buy any software but instead to budget your time to visit the LRC to use their computers to watch the films, or use software needed for a class assignment.
-Please take note of their hours of operation for the LRC which are posted right outside their entry doors.
-If you have any more specific questions regarding certain days or hours of operation or other LRC related questions just ask someone at their LRC help desk.
-Note that for your assignments I will be requiring they be submitted to me via email on BlackBoard.
-As far as communication goes for this course, this will be an expectation to check your regular Tiger email but also your BlackBoard email for this course.
-I use BlackBoard email most often because it is protected from spam unlike regular email.
+Note that for your assignments I will be requiring they be submitted to me via email on Canvas.
+As far as communication goes for this course, this will be an expectation to regularly check your Tiger email and your Canvas email for this course.
+I use Canvas email most often because it is protected from spam unlike regular email.
 It also makes it more organized in terms of keeping regular generic email separate from email from you as my students for this semester, your correspondence and assignments.
-The only exception will be CC emails (regarding service learning) from our EFLT Coordinator, Lisa Lively and possibly from your site supervisor.
-In those cases, you may receive occasionally some emails on your regular Tiger email.
+The only exception will be CC emails (regarding service learning) from our service learning coordinator and possibly from your site supervisor/cooperating teacher.
+In those cases, you may receive occasionally some emails on your Tiger email since that's the medium where they can email you.